 First Colony is also heavily influenced by Babcock, who is the main villain for them in the first book.
 It would have been interesting to see how, or if, that storyline would have played out in Season 2, and whether anyone in First Colony had knowledge of Wolgast’s whereabouts.

 What did Amy’s vision of the future mean?

 Perhaps the most puzzling element of the finale was Amy’s brief glimpse into what appeared to be the future… and the future doesn’t look so great for Fanning.
 In her vision, an older Amy shows a starving Fanning mercy by feeding him her blood.

 Whether or not the show would have addressed this in a second season is up in the air — did they really spoil the conclusion to their main villain’s arc so soon? — but this vision could provide some proof that Babcock might be the real danger, not Fanning.

 [Warning: the following contains major spoilers for The Passage two-part finale "Stay in the Light" and "Last Lesson," and The Passage book series]

 Fox's The Passage fed hungry book-readers when it adapted a key component of the novel's plot: A 100-year time jump.
 But for those who hadn't read the books, the twist might've seemed to come out of nowhere — all of a sudden, bam!
 It's a century later but Amy looks almost exactly the same, and the fates of several key characters are up in the air.

-A time jump of that length means it's likely not everyone from the main cast in Season 1 survived.
-Some — namely the eerie virals — are almost guaranteed to be showing up again in a hypothetical second season, while others might not be so lucky.
+A time jump of that length means it's likely not everyone survived.
+Some — namely the eerie virals — are almost guaranteed to still be around, while others might not be so lucky.